naranyala/naravisuals-web/docs/backend-tauri/01_14_cross-platform-deployment.md

 Cross-platform deployment for Tauri applications requires careful attention to each platform's specific requirements, from code signing to packaging formats.
 With proper automation and testing, you can create native-like experiences across all major desktop platforms.
 The key is establishing consistent build processes and adhering to platform guidelines.

-Continue exploring related topics in our guide to [Authentication & Authorization](./01_15_authentication-authorization.md) to learn how to secure your distributed applications.
+Continue exploring related topics in our guide to [Security](./01_05_security.md) to learn how to secure your distributed applications.